Historical & Architectural Heritage

 • Japanese garden appreciation with landscape technique commentary

-• Tea ceremony experience in a tea room with architectural aesthetics understanding
+• Tea ceremony in a tea room exploring architectural aesthetics

-• Wooden construction technique workshop (joinery experience, etc.)
+• Wooden construction technique workshop (traditional joinery, etc.)

-• Pre- and post-experience briefings on architecture and history
+• Expert-led sessions on architecture and Japanese history

 Recommended For